the-pudding/jordans/README.md

 | 13  | Toe box  |
 | 15  | Sole  |   |

-- Simple paths are preferred (be sure to convert ellipses and rects to paths), but compound paths are acceptable if necessary.
-When using a compound path, be sure that the element that should appear on top during the morph is ordered an numbered before the bottom element (ex: `j12_10` (top) and `j12_11` (bottom)).
+- Simple paths are preferred (be sure to convert circles, ellipses, and rects to paths), but compound paths are acceptable if necessary.
+When using a compound path, be sure that the element that should appear on top during the morph is ordered and numbered before the bottom element (ex: `j12_10` (top) and `j12_11` (bottom)).
 - To export the SVG for morphing:
+  * Do not save over the exsiting file.
   * Change all shapes filled with white-to-gray gradients to be magenta (this is so this style can be quickly found later).
 All other gradients are unqiue and can be left as is.
   * Completely removed the `details` layer.
   * Unlock and unhide each sublayer in `shapes` so that each shoe is visible at the same time.
   * Then select `File < Save As`, change the format to `SVG (svg)`, check `Use Artboard`, and use the default SVG settings.
-  * Open the SVG and move all of the `<linear gradient>` tags out of the individual shoe groups to between the `css` and the shoe groups.
 - To export the PNG to overlay:
   * Hide the `shapes` layer so that only the `details` layer is visible
   * Then select `File < Export < Export for Screens` using the `PNG 8` format at `1920px` wide.